Resonance Disorders

 See the Treatment section of the Velopharyngeal Dysfunction Evidence Map for pertinent scientific evidence, expert opinion, and client/caregiver perspective, as they relate to resonance disorders.

 Treatment is indicated for individuals of all ages when their ability to communicate effectively is impaired because of resonance and related articulation disorders.
+The goal of treatment is to achieve improved resonance to facilitate functional oral communication.

 • capitalize on strengths and address weaknesses related to underlying structures and functions that affect resonance and articulation;